muntra-dev/power-bi-server/README.md

 # Wait for 15-20 mins for the script to finish installation work.
 You can RDP to server using public DNS name or server IP.

-# Delete all the resources by using below command any time
+# You can delete all the resources created previously using below command

 ./delete-resources.ps1